ssst0n3/De1CTF2020_calc/readme.md

 ## 2. design document
 I found there are many difference between spel's grammar and java's grammar.
 For example, in spel we can use 1.class to get the class java.lang.Integer, but in java, we cannot.

-I want to design a challenge to let ctfers discovery these difference.
-And we can construct a more complicated reflection chain instead of the copy the payload from the internet directly.
+I want to design a challenge to let ctfers discovery these difference and construct a more complicated reflection chain instead of the copy the payload from the internet directly.

 So, i use two technology to forbide normal payloads.